-The Before and After School Programs at all six district schools partner with GROW Windham to support garden- and food-based activities for local youth.
+The Before and After School Programs partner with GROW Windham to support garden- and food-based activities for local youth.

 The Windham Area Interfaith Ministry (WAIM) is the coordinator of the Lauter Park Community Garden.
 GROW Windham supports the communal half of that garden by sponsoring volunteer workdays and youth garden activities, and coordinated the construction of a new shed and outdoor classroom at the site.

 The Garden Club of Windham has supported many GROW Windham projects with materials and expertise, and contributes financial support toward the cost share for GROW Windham’s AmeriCorps service members.

 UCONN and ECSU Student Organizations partner with GROW Windham to support community projects and also to serve as volunteers and mentors for the Windham Youth CORE.